Mighty Ships, Brave Men: Oklahoma, Utah And Arizona

 I planned on calling them from the Bowfin Museum.
 We didn’t need to meet with our Jarhead until the following Monday giving us a couple of days to soak up all that Hawaii had to offer two fools like Heiney and me.

-We arrived at the Arizona Memorial Building in between tour groups and had to wait about an hour before we could get passage from the memorial building out to the memorial itself.
-We walked to a nearby restaurant and had a beer and some appetizers.
+Arriving at the Arizona Memorial Building in between tour groups, we had to wait about an hour before we could get passage from the memorial building out to the memorial itself.
+We walked to a nearby restaurant and had a beer and some appetizers while we waited.

-While we waited for our turn to go out to Arizona, I explained Arizona’s unique status as a currently commissioned vessel in the U.S. Navy.
-She has a minimal crew and a flag pole attached to Arizona herself.
+I took the opportunity to educate Heoney about Arizona and why she is hallowed ground.
+I explained Arizona’s unique status as a currently commissioned vessel in the U.S. Navy.
+She has a minimal crew and a flagpole attached to Arizona herself.

 The Colors are hoisted and stricken each day with the same ceremony and significance as any other warship in the U.S. fleet.
 I explained that Arizona went down with most of her crew and was the only Battle Ship damaged too badly to be raised and returned to service and the only one on the bottom with a crew and a Flag.